alex-michaud/bun-hono-boilerplate/README.md

 If you want to generate the client SDK for Next.js, refer to this [documentation](https://heyapi.dev/openapi-ts/clients/next-js).

 I won't go into the details about how to use the client SDK.
-Check hey-api's website for the documentation and examples.
+Check Hey-API's website for the documentation and examples.

 ### 17. Start an OpenAPI MCP (Model-Context-Protocol) server for LLMs